快速導覽

 Cost of visiting attractions and purchasing tickets

-In addition, if you are coming to Hong Kong for the first time, you will definitely want to visit Hong Kong Disneyland, take a cable car to the top of Victoria Peak to enjoy the Victoria Harbor, ride a double-decker tram, board a boat to enjoy the night view of Victoria Harbor, and Take the Ngong Ping 360 Cable Car in Lantau Island to pay homage to the Big Buddha.
+In addition, if you are coming to Hong Kong for the first time, you will definitely want to visit Hong Kong Disneyland, take the cable car to Victoria Peak to enjoy the Victoria Harbor, take a double-decker tram, board a boat to enjoy the night view of Victoria Harbor, and take a walk on Lantau Island Take the Ngong Ping 360 cable car to pay homage to the Big Buddha.

 If you want to go to these attractions, you need to prepare the following attraction tickets and budget: